cisco-open/libnasp/components/heimdall/heimdall/README.md

 # Heimdall

-A small microservice to allow external services to obtain an Istio configuration based on some external authentication mechanism, like database or OAuth, etc...
+A small microservice to allow external services to obtain an Istio configuration based on some external authentication mechanism, like database or OAuth, etc.

 Heimdall is meant to run on Kubernetes.